 A two-way satellite internet connection is providing the user with upload and download capabilities like that of traditional wireless technology.
 However, satellite internet works as an asymmetrical system.
 This means that download speeds are often higher than upload.
 If you compare this to a standard radio connection both the upload and download speeds are the same (symmetrical), this offers businesses a far better service when sharing files, operating VOIP services and video conferencing, where satellite internet will struggle to keep up with the demand.

 In addition to latency issues, the cost of installation and up-keep makes this solution too expensive for most businesses.
-These systems as often used within industries such as shipping and air travel, with their fleets are travelling across oceans where there is no physical infrastructure to connect to.
+These systems are often used within industries such as shipping and air travel, where their fleets are travelling across oceans with no physical infrastructure to connect to.
 Satellite internet is also often used for military purposes, allowing remote air, land and sea forces to stay connected.

-Satellite v’s Wireless – what’s the best solution for your business?
+Satellite internet vs Wireless internet – what’s the best solution for your business?

 As previously mentioned, satellite internet operates in an almost similar way to standard wireless radio internet technology, where you are not physically ‘plugged’ into the local infrastructure.